ABZ-Aaron/Reddit-API-Pipeline/instructions/setup_infrastructure.md

 # AWS Infrastucture <a name="SetupsRedshift"></a>

 We'll use an infrastructure-as-code tool called `Terraform`.
 This will allow us to quickly setup our AWS resources using code.
 Note that Terraform works with multiple cloud resources, not just AWS.
-If you want a quick introduction, check [this](https://learn.hashicorp.com/terraform?utm_source=terraform_io) out.
+If you want a quick introduction, check [this](https://learn.hashicorp.com/terraform?utm_source=terraform_io) tutorial out.

 We'll use Terraform to create:

 * **Redshift Cluster**

     *Redshift is a columnar data warehousing solution offered by AWS.
-This will be the end destination for our data.
-Let's setup a Redshift cluster.*
+This will be the end destination for our data.*

 * **IAM Role forRedshift**

-     *Allow Redshift to read from S3.*
+     *Role we assign to Redshift which will give it permission to read data from S3.*

 * **S3 Bucket**